siherrondemo/LaunchDarkly-Demo/README.md

 # LaunchDarkly-Demo
-> Simple implementation of a Feature Flag to deliver a single line of response in an Express app.

 This is a basic demo of how a Feature Flag would work in a Node//Express app.

 ## LaunchDarkly Steps